Research

 Abstract

 A genetic algorithm (GA) which accommodates human interchange or reciprocity with the evolutionary process is called an Interactive Genetic Algorithm (IGA).
 This interaction allegedly allows the human to influence the direction of the evolutionary process through repeated exchange or interplay with the algorithm when the fitness function cannot be explicitly defined, as per the traditional GA.
 This research examines types of algorithmic interaction between architects and the GAs with the aim of developing a robust understanding of their influence on the evolutionary process.
-After analysing the different types of interactions that have occurred in art, design, and architecture since the 1990s, the research develops a framework for interactivity that serves as a roadmap for the existing and the new interaction types.
+After analysing the different types of interactions that have occurred in art, design, and architecture since the 1990s, the research develops a framework for interactivity that serves as a roadmap for the existing and new interaction types.
 The framework classifies three primary levels of interaction with different types and selects three types for testing in three design experiments.
 The design experiments adopt a new Grasshopper plugin, Snowflake, that was developed collaboratively with the author to test the different interaction types by developing a conceptual model of a high-rise building in an urban context.

 PhD.
 Research • Current